jaanga/jaanga.github.io/documents/jaanga-practice-notes/hyper-productive-organizations.md

 * Data including attachments - can last for a long time / forever
 * Users can choose how and when to receive messages
 * User fallibilities are mitigated
-* Admins can control access and stop spamming and trolling
+* Admins can control access. stop spamming and trolling

 Normal email traffic has *none* of these benefits